GENERAL CHEMISTRY TOPICS

 Let's now consider a number of examples of chemical reactions involving ions.
 In the context of the examples presented, some guidelines for writing such equations emerge.

 In writing the dissolution equation, it is assumed that the compound undergoing dissolution is indeed soluble in water and that the product solution is not saturated.
 When saturation is reached, every further amount of solute added to the system results in the appearance and accumulation of undissolved solid.
 This creates the potential for the reverse of dissolution, formally a precipitation reaction, and sets up a dynamic equilibrium between the two opposing processes.
-Symbolically, the condition or potential for dynamic equilibrium is represented by replacement of the forward arrow with the double siingle-barbed arrow symbol (as shown in figure).
+Symbolically, the condition or potential for dynamic equilibrium is represented by replacement of the forward arrow with the double single-barbed arrow symbol (as shown in figure).

 The equation representing the solubility equilibrium for silver(I) sulfate.